 - 10-year total cost of ownership favors heat pump over electric by $3,000-$4,000: Even at a higher purchase price, the Lennox heat pump water heater costs significantly less over its lifetime than a standard electric water heater.

-- Incentive stacking can reduce net purchase cost to near zero: Federal tax credit (up to $2,000) + NV Energy PowerShift (up to $3,200) + expected HEEHR rebates (up to $8,000 for income-qualified) can cover or exceed the entire cost of a heat pump water heater installation.
+- Incentive stacking can reduce net purchase cost significantly: NV Energy PowerShift (up to $3,200) + expected HEEHR rebates (up to $8,000 for income-qualified, not yet launched in Nevada) can cover a large share of a heat pump water heater installation.
+The federal 25C tax credit expired December 31, 2025 and is not available for 2026 installations.

 - NV Energy rate increases make the savings grow over time: With electricity rates rising approximately 2-4% annually on average, the dollar value of a 75% energy reduction increases every year.
 A heat pump water heater bought today saves more in year 10 than in year 1.